 Ask people like the hotel receptionist or waiting staff or bar men – where they recommend you should eat, or what you should do first.
 Ask them if there are any hidden gems, or where they like to go for a night out.
 By all means use all the other tools available to find amazing things to do, just never underestimate the power of asking a good question.
 It might just change your entire journey.

 And finally, if you decided to take the plunge and travel alone try to soak up everything that is around you and just enjoy it.

-Enjoy the fact that you do whatever YOU want to do for your whole trip.
-You can eat where and what you like, you can do all the nerdy tours you want, and you can shop for as long as you want.
+Enjoy the fact that you can do whatever YOU want to do for your whole trip.
+You can eat where and what you like, you can do all the nerdy tours you want and you can shop for as long as you want.

 If you have any question about solo travelling or travel in general, please feel free to reach out.
 You can find me on Instagram @lovelytomeetme or leave a comment below.